 Government affairs departments exist because policy can have a significant negative or positive impact on organizations.
 Yet, the bane of many a government affairs team is being viewed as a drain rather than a driver of revenue.
 Add to that only a vague understanding by finance and the C-suite as to how, or whether, government affairs contributions have any impact on corporate or association business goals, and you’re into a never-ending cycle of proving your worth.

-And yet, according to McKinsey, the business value associated with some type of government action such as legislation or regulation – is around 30 percent for most industries and as high as 50 percent for the financial sector.
+According to McKinsey, the business value associated with some type of government action, such as legislation or regulation, is around 30 percent for most industries and as high as 50 percent for the financial sector.
 In today’s increasingly complex business and political environments, the government affairs function is more consequential than ever.

 But the problem for government affairs teams, who have traditionally used lobbying and communications as their most effective weapons, is how to show that value on the bottom line.

 Technology is now allowing government relations and advocacy departments to show their results in hard metrics, the language of the money counters in every organization.

 For government affairs professionals, advances in technology offer an opportunity to showcase the impact they have on corporate and organizational goals — even when their activities span multiple legislative sessions or administrations.
 They can also now more clearly align and execute their campaigns in Congress, at state and local level, and internationally, with the overall company or association goals.

 The key is to demonstrate that the typical tasks associated with government affairs — identifying and tracking important issues, fending off detrimental policy initiatives, or proactively sponsoring legislation — have a material and measurable impact on the overall business, despite not being tied directly to revenue.